PauliusAleks/lagalt-server/README.md

 ## Description
+This API was made for 'Lagalt' full-stack project int Noroff-accelerate program.
+The purpose of this API is to make a secure connection between Lagalt-client and the database.
+It provides all endpoints that are necesaary to fully manage projects, user and applications.
 This manual will show you how to set up the Lagalt Web API and its dependencies.

-### Project's backround
-This API was made for 'Lagalt' full-stack project int Noroff-accelerate program.
-The group had full freedom to structure and design this project.

-### Purpose
-The purpose of this API is to allow Lagalt-client communicate with the database.
-It provides all endpoints that are nessceasry fully manage projects, user and applications.

 ## Project status

 ### Lagalt API 1.0
 All of the functionality that is required for the API to be fully usable is implemented.
-All of the endpoints will be listed later.
+Endpoints will be listed later.

 ### Missing requirements
-* Authentication on Controllers
+* Authentication on Controllers.
+* Sorting algorithm.

 ## Usage

 ### Installation
 1. Install an IDE
 2. Clone this repository: https://gitlab.com/legalt-group/lagalt-web-api.git
-3. Install the following packages:
+3. Install or check if the following packages are installed:
  * AspNetCoreRateLimit (5.0.0)
  * AutoMapper.Extensions.Microsoft.DependencyInjection (12.0.0)
  * Microsoft.AspNetCore.Authentication.JwtBearer (6.0.14)